seanhodges-tw/api-docs/source/includes/reference/_app_webhooks.md

 Field                 | Description                                   | Format
 ---------             | -------                                       | -----------
 access_token          | Access token to be used when creating an application subscription.
-Valid for 12 hours. | uuid token_type            | "bearer"                                      | Text
+Valid for 12 hours. | Text token_type            | "bearer"                                      | Text
 expires_in            | Expiry time in seconds                        | Integer
 scope                 |                                               | Text